Yet-Zio/WusaBypassUAC/README.md

 After the exploit is successful, we can execute any malicious code, open programs or whatever written within our malicious DLL as Administrator without UAC Prompts.

 ## 4. Requirements
-To get a successfully execution of the exploit the targeted machine must comply the following requirements:
+To get successful execution of the exploit the targeted machine must comply the following requirements:
 - It must be a Windows 8 or 10, no matter what build version.
 - The UAC settings must not be set to "Always notify".
 - The compromised user must belong to the "Administrators group".